-In order to determine the cut of a diamond, jewelers use the GIA Diamond Cut Scale to measure:
+In order to determine the cut of a diamond, jewelers and gemstone experts, such as our Master Jeweller and GIA Graduate Gemologist, use the GIA Diamond Cut Scale to measure brightness, fire, and scintillation.

-Brightness – The internal and external white light reflected from a diamond.
+Brightness refers to the internal and external white light reflected from a diamond.

-Fire – The dispersion of light into all the colors of the rainbow.
+Fire refers to the dispersion of a diamond’s light into all the colors of the rainbow.

-Scintillation – The amount of sparkle a diamond produces, and the pattern of light and dark areas and flashes of light when a diamond is moved.
+Scintillation refers to the amount of sparkle that a diamond produces, and the flashes of light and patterns of light and dark noticeable when a diamond is moved.

-The cut grade also considers the design and craftsmanship of a diamond before providing a final cut grade, including its weight relative to its diameter, its girdle thickness (affecting durability), the symmetry of its facet arrangement, and the quality of polish on those facets.
+Before determining the final cut grade of any given diamond, the design and craftsmanship of the diamond is also assessed.
+This includes consideration of the diamond’s weight in relation to its diameter, its girdle thickness (which affects its durability), the symmetry of its facet arrangement, and the quality of polish on those facets.

 The GIA Diamond Cut Scale for standard round brilliant diamonds contains five grades, which range from Excellent to Poor, as seen on the Cut Grade example below.